magfest-archive/ubersystem-deploy/README.md

 ./setup_vagrant_control_server.sh
 ```

-6) Then, in about 35 minutes (vagrant shared folders are super-slow on windows) you should have a fully functional ubersystem deployment accessible at:
+6) In about 35 minutes (vagrant shared folders are super-slow on windows) you should have a fully functional ubersystem deployment accessible at:
 ```
 http://localhost:8000/uber/
 ```

+7) logout of your SSH session and log back in again (for some bash login scripts to take effect)

 Getting started with a real control server